 Postpartum Breastfeeding Boob Changes

 Pregnancy and motherhood—they’re two of the most colossal life-changing, identity-shifting, soul-fulfilling, mind-blowing, exceptionally-challenging things a person can go through.
-And we probably don’t have to tell you, but the road is ripe with physical changes as well.
+And we probably don’t have to tell you, but the road is laden with physical changes as well.
+And yes, this (perhaps obviously) includes breast changes.

 Physically, what are some of the changes women can expect to see when they stop breastfeeding?

-And how should we expect to feel?
+When it comes to how your body feels, that's also very individual.
 “Women can experience a sense of return to normal with cycle return in regards to mood, libido, energy and focus.
 But some can also experience a declining mood immediately following a wean off of breastfeeding, especially if the wean is not gradual.”

 “Metabolism rates can slow following breastfeeding wean and thus many can experience a slight weight gain.
 However, again, we are all different and many finally can shed the last few pounds of pregnancy weight gain only after they wean completely.
 No two people are alike in how they experience all the changes of postpartum,” Dr. Bayati explains.